-The employment agreement with Ms. Reko contains a provision for a severance payment, in the event of termination, without cause, in the amount of 24 month's wages, payable by the Company at the time of termination.
-The contract includes industry standard non-solicitation, non-compete, non-disparagement, and confidentiality clauses.
+The employment agreement with Ms. Reko contains a provision for a severance payment, in the event of termination, without cause, in the amount of 24 months wages, payable by the Company at the time of termination.
+The contract includes industry standard non-solicitation, non-disparagement, and confidentiality clauses.
 It also contains provisions for no severance payment in the event of resignation, termination with cause or retirement.
-The remaining NEOs' employment arrangements do not include any provision for termination or change of control benefits.